geforcefan/ercanakyuerek.de/content/posts/writing-a-roller-coaster-simulation/1-introduction-and-motion-dynamics.md

 npm i leva three @react-three/drei @react-three/fiber @types/three
 ```

+> **Important note:** In every article, I’ll show example code and link to the corresponding **GitHub files**.
+These files live inside my website’s blog repository, which contains a large **shared script collection for all articles**.
+This means the structure in the repo **will differ** from the snippets shown in the articles.
+For example, my ``physics.ts`` file contains multiple evaluation functions used across different posts, since we build things step by step from article to article.
+All iterations end up in the same file.
+So don’t worry if the repo looks more consolidated or structured differently than the examples shown here.

 ## Motion Dynamics

 At the end of the day, simulating a roller coaster comes down to one simple question: